 - Keep in touch.
 Buyer closings get delayed quite frequently (there are a lot of moving parts in a real estate transaction).
 Don’t be surprised if the closing doesn’t happen exactly at its scheduled time!
 Your agent should keep you updated on closing status 24/7.

-Next steps after closing
+Selling a house in California: Next steps after closing

 Save your home sale documents.
 It’s best to have both physical and digital copies of the home sale contract for your taxes and personal records.